arainho/awesome-api-security/README.md

 | Wesley Thijs      | [@theXSSrat](https://twitter.com/theXSSrat)          | Ethical hacker                                        |

 ## Contributions
-1. The purpose of this repository is to collect API Security tools and resources.
-The preference goes to open-source or community editions tools, creative commons resources, and resources created by the community for the benefit of the community.
-The exception is in the book's topic, where some referenced items may have an associated cost.
+1. **Repository Purpose:** This repository aims to collect API security tools and resources.
+Preference is given to open-source or community editions of tools, Creative Commons resources, and content created by the community for the benefit of the community.

-2. Other content vendor-specific, ads, commercial, restricted, free trial, freemium, closed-source (proprietary software), products or services provided in exchange for private user details are considered out of scope pull requests.
+2. **Out of Scope:** Pull requests that involve vendor-specific content, advertisements, commercial or restricted products, free trials, freemium services, closed-source (proprietary) software, or services that require users to provide private details will be considered out of scope and may be closed or ignored.

-3. Content or materials not directly related to API security, hunting bugs in APIs, hardening or hacking APIs may also be discarded.
+3. **Relevance:** Contributions must be directly related to API security, bug hunting, API hardening, or API hacking.
+Materials unrelated to these topics may be discarded.

-4. Duplicated content or entries that do not provide additional or relevant content compared with existing entries may also not be considered.
+4. **Duplicates and Relevance:** Duplicate entries or submissions that do not add new, relevant content beyond existing entries will not be considered.

-5. Out of scope pull requests will be probably discarded, closed or ignored without notice.
+5. **Out of Scope PRs:** Pull requests that fall outside the scope of this repository are likely to be discarded, closed, or ignored without notice.

-6. The twitter section reference authors of books, videos, workshops, courses, newsletters or content already existent on this repository.
-This is a bit subjective and may not be consensual at all!
-Even though it can bring division I decided to add the section since it might be useful to some of the visitors of the repository.
+6. **Twitter Section:** The Twitter section references authors of books, videos, workshops, courses, newsletters, or other content already present in this repository.
+While this section is somewhat subjective and may be divisive, it has been included as it might be helpful to some visitors of the repository.

-7. If you are an author of tools/content and your description is not accurate on twitter or other section let me know!
+7. **Content Accuracy:** If you are an author of tools or content and notice that your description is inaccurate or outdated in any section (including the Twitter section), please reach out to update it.

+8. **Book References:** The only exception to the "out-of-scope" rule pertains to books.
+Some referenced books may have an associated cost, which is allowed under certain circumstances.

 If you think your content fits the above purposes, please
 - create a new branch